zichuan-liu/MyIELTS/writing/notes.md

 Ironically,  指出漏洞IN the first place it can be claimed that ,in the second place,

-Therefore，正方观点 is a feasible approach./as long as we use tools properly,we will be able to significantly enhance both xx and xx/local governments and international organizations should make a joint effort to reach a consensus to make sure this situation will develop in the right direction.
+Therefore，正方观点 is a feasible approach./as long as we use tools properly, we will be able to significantly enhance both xx and xx/local governments and international organizations should make a joint effort to reach a consensus to make sure this situation will develop in the right direction.